 Originally from Maryland, Jessi Nixon studies Psychology at the University of North Carolina in Asheville, NC.
 She is the former Staff Director at Rockbrook Camp for Girls, but has worked as a cabin counselor, activity instructor, and lifeguard as well.
 Jessi is also a registered Nurse.

 This weekend, with the help of Tara Millington and Catherine Goodnight, the first seeds were planted in the new Rockbrook garden.
 What you don’t see yet in this photo are the carrots, beets, beans, corn, onions, peas and more that will soon be sprouting!
 This is actually the same place that the old garden use to be many years ago.
 The soil is top notch!

-This summer, campers will be able to sign up for garden workshops, where they might even get to pick right out of the garden!
+This summer, like in camp years gone by, campers will be able to sign up for garden workshops, where they might even get to pick right out of the garden!
 Both campers and counselors can pitch in during Twilight (the time after dinner and before evening program) to water and care for the garden.